-The meeting was attended by Prime Minister Mikhail Mishustin, Chief of Staff of the Presidential Executive Office Anton Vaino, First Deputy Prime Minister Andrei Belousov, Deputy Prime Minister Tatyana Golikova, Deputy Prime Minister Marat Khusnullin, Aide to the President Maxim Oreshkin, Minister of Labour and Social Protection Anton Kotyakov, Minister of Industry and Trade Denis Manturov, Minister of Economic Development Maxim Reshetnikov, Minister of Finance Anton Siluanov, Minister of Construction, Housing and Utilities Irek Fayzullin, and Central Bank Governor Elvira Nabiullina.
+Taking part in the meeting were Prime Minister Mikhail Mishustin, Chief of Staff of the Presidential Executive Office Anton Vaino, First Deputy Prime Minister Andrei Belousov, First Deputy Chief of Staff of the Presidential Executive Office Sergei Kiriyenko, Presidential Aide Maxim Oreshkin, Minister of Industry and Trade Denis Manturov, Minister of Economic Development Maxim Reshetnikov, Finance Minister Anton Siluanov, and Central Bank Governor Elvira Nabiullina.

 * * *

 President of Russia Vladimir Putin: Colleagues, good afternoon.

 Only recently, we marked Victory Day, Russia’s most important holiday.
 I would like to remind you that our country won this war not only by fighting on the frontlines, but also because of its economic might.
 At the time, it had to confront not only Germany’s industrial potential, but Europe as a whole, enslaved as it was by the Nazis.
 This is just something I wanted to mention.

 Now, let us move on to our agenda.
 Over the past two months, we held a series of meetings on the economic situation.
 Together with Government members, heads of regions, senior Central Bank officials and businesses, we have been consistent in our efforts to promote stable economic development.